glowacki-dev/ruby-kaigi-notes/README.md

 ### Q&A:
 1. **Q**: What about type definition?
 Look at TypeScript and JS.
 I don't like it.
 How will this be for ruby?

    **A**: There will never be typing in ruby language definition.
 There is type annotation in python.
-Typing is useful for compiled languages, because it helps with finding bugs, but types can actually be recognized by computers automatically, so you won't have to defie static typing in language specification.
+Typing is useful for compiled languages, because it helps with finding bugs, but types can actually be recognized by computers automatically, so you won't have to define static typing in language specification.

 1. **Q**: Are there plans for high level constructs for ruby?
 Something like macros?